gitlabhq/gitlabhq/doc/pages/administration.md

     ```

     Make sure to edit the config to add your domain as well as correctly point
     to the right location where the SSL certificates reside.
+After all changes
+    restart Nginx.

 ## Set maximum pages size